drewbarontini/dotfiles/README.md

 ### MVCSS

-To pull all of MVCSS, run:
+To download a ZIP of MVCSS, run:

 ```bash
 mvcss all